phdtrong/TicTacToe/README.txt

       * AI can play fairly and can beat player with good intelligence of win or draw result

  3.INSTRUCTION TO RUN:
-  3.1.Download the zip file, unzip file and go to that folder 3.2.Compile and run with command make clean
+  3.1.Download the zip file, unzip file and open Terminal at that unzipped folder 3.2.Compile and run with command make clean

  4.WORK CITED: